 - Wear a cherry pie apron while making your pie.

-- Use the recipe card at the bottom of this post to prit out a homemade cherry pie recipe with a lattice crust.
+- Use the recipe card at the bottom of this post to print out a homemade cherry pie recipe with a lattice crust.

 - Invest in a pastry wheel cutter to make a lattice edge for your cherry pie.

 - Use the hashtag #NationalCherryPieDay to spread the word about the day on social media.
-Here is a pin to get you started:
+Here is a tweet to get you started:

-There are close to 2000 National Days in the year and over 150 of them are celebrated in February.
-Be sure to check out this post to discover more about the National Days in February and be sure to also print out my February National Day Calendar.
+There are close to 2000 national days in the year and over 150 of them are celebrated in February.
+Be sure to check out this post to discover more about the national days in February.

 - National Homemade Soup Day